cliffordwebhole/n8n-Auto-Poster-To-WordPress-Via-RSS/README.md

 - Assigns WordPress categories
 - Publishes formatted posts directly to WordPress

-Originally built from scratch for **TaxidermyJournal.com**, a fully automated media platform created by **Clifford’s Webhole**, this workflow can be reused for *any* niche.
+Built from scratch a fully automated media platform created by **Clifford’s Webhole**, this workflow can be reused for *any* niche.

 ---